Śrī Śrīmad Bhakti Vikāsa Hṛṣīkeśa Gosvāmī Mahārāja

-[November 17, 2019 is the appearance day of Śrī Śrīmad Bhakti Vikāsa Hṛṣīkeśa Gosvāmī Mahārāja, in Vṛndāvana, India.
+[August 12, 2020 is the disappearance day of Śrī Śrīmad Bhakti Vikāsa Hṛṣīkeśa Gosvāmī Mahārāja, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of a discourse by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on October 25, 2009.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is a special day; Today our śīkṣā guru, Śrī Śrīmad Bhakti Vikāsa Hṛṣīkeśa Gosvāmī Mahārāja, appeared in this world at Adhunā, Bangladesh.

 Our parama-gurudeva, Śrī Śrīmad Bhaktisiddhānta Sarasvatī Gosvāmī Ṭhākura, harbored no desire to preach, he only wanted to perform solitary bhajana.
 He chanted one hundred crore [one billion] nāma in the span of ten years while performing severe austerities like go-grāsa bhojana [eating food directly from the bare ground without the use of hands, just as cows do].
 He had no desire to preach.
 However, when his Gurupādapadma [Śrīla Gaurakiśora Dāsa Bābājī Mahārāja], pañca-tattva and Śrīla Bhaktivinoda Ṭhākura appeared to him in a dream instructing him to preach, Śrī Śrīmad Bhaktisiddhānta Sarasvatī Gosvāmī Ṭhākura responded, “I possess neither money nor manpower, how then can I preach?”
 Then they assured him, “We will send money as well as manpower.”